duneaught/diversitymod/README.md

 Random Passive Starting Items
 -----------------------------

-22 Passive items are EXCLUDED from the random starting items, listed here by Item ID & Name
+Twenty-two passive items are EXCLUDED from the random starting items, listed here by Item ID & Name.

+All other passive items have an equal chance of selection.

 * 15	<3
 * 16	Raw Liver